 The CTA will lead you to the product page, offering limited glasses for the 5-day test drive.
 Once you select the five samples, they will ship you the pairs with a return label on the box to send back the samples.

 For a minimal shipping charge, Warby Parker earns a satisfied and repeat customer.

-The sales funnel comprises receiving an invitation from a friend, waiting for the eligibility period, and earning first-time customer rewards.
+The sales funnel consists of receiving an invitation from a friend, waiting for the eligibility period, and earning first-time customer rewards.

-This method serves both the marketing and sales department.
+This method serves both the marketing and sales departments.
 How?

 A typical purchase funnel consists of awareness, consideration, and decision stages, right?

 Theoretically, the marketing team manages the first half while the sales team handles the second half.
 When you adopt a referral system, you reduce the drawn-out consideration stage by attaching monetary benefits to the deal.
 Your customer sends the referral, and your potential customer gets right into the decision phase.